Bayesian experimental design without posterior calculations: an adversarial approach: Theory: game theory approach

 \subsection{Game theory definitions}

 We refer to $\tau,A,\theta,y,a$ as \emph{actions} of our game.
-The game specifies a mapping from $\tau,A,\theta,y,a$ to real-valued rewards for the \emph{players}: the experimenter and adversary.
+The game specifies a mapping from $\tau,A,\theta,y,a$ to real-valued rewards for the \emph{players}: the experimenter and critic.
 The actions $\theta, y$ are random samples from specified distributions.
 The remaining actions are chosen by the players according to \emph{decision rules}, $\tau, A(\tau), a(\tau, A, y)$.

 In the remainder of this section we explore the set of \emph{subgame perfect equilibria} (SPEs): players act to optimise their expected reward under the assumption that later decisions will also do so.
 In our setting, SPE is a condition on decision rules.
 The first condition is that $a(\tau,A,y)$ must output some $a$ maximising the experimenter's expected reward given $(\tau,A,y)$.
-The second condition is that $A(\tau)$ must output $A$ maximising the adversary's expected reward given $\tau$ and $a(\tau,A,y)$.
+The second condition is that $A(\tau)$ must output $A$ maximising the critic's expected reward given $\tau$ and $a(\tau,A,y)$.
 Finally $\tau$ must maximise the experimenter's expected reward given $A(\tau)$ and $a(\tau,A,y)$.
-Note that there may be multiple or no decision rule combinations meeting these conditions.
+Note that existence and uniqueness of decision rules meeting these conditions is not automatic.

 SPEs are often argued \citep[see e.g.][]{Jin:2019} to be an appropriate solution concept for games in which players act sequentially.
 The alternative solution concept of \emph{Nash equilibria} is more appropriate for games with simultaneous actions.
 For more background on game theory and solution concepts see e.g.~\cite{Osborne:1994}.